Community Connectors (East Sussex)

 Community Connectors is a Social Prescribing service, working in partnership with GP Practices across Hastings & Rother, and Eastbourne, Seaford & Hailsham, supporting you to improve your health and wellbeing.
 We help you to develop personalised and practical solutions to everyday issues.

-Community Connectors are still taking referrals and work in partnership with GPs in Hastings, Rother, Eastbourne, Seaford and Hailsham to help people access local services and activities that can help their health and wellbeing.
+Community Connectors work in partnership with GPs in Hastings, Rother, Eastbourne, Seaford and Hailsham to help people access local services and activities that can help their health and wellbeing.
 In addition to direct referrals from GPs we also accept self-referrals, please see further information below on how to refer.

 Due to the Covid restrictions and to best protect the safety of our clients and staff, we changed the way support was provided by our service from March and in place of clinic-based and face-to-face support, our teams have been supporting clients over the phone and through online means.